A1jandro-Jimenez/Brazilian-_E-Commerce_Analytics-_Project/README.md

 The two main takeaways from the results are:
 1. P-value is less than 0.05 so we can reject the null hypothesis that delivery time has no effect on average rating.
-The difference in customer ratings between fast and slow deliveries is extremely statistically significant, with p-values effectively zero due to large sample size.
+The difference in customer ratings between fast and slow deliveries is extremely significant, with p-values effectively zero due to large sample size.
 The p-value appears as zero because it’s below machine precision.
 This indicates extremely strong evidence against the null hypothesis, which is expected given the large dataset and meaningful difference in delivery performance.
-2. The T statistic is a postive value which is expected as when looking at the differnce of average scores (avg.fast - avg.slow) if avg.fast > avg.slow you would expect a postive result which we got.
+2. The T statistic is a positive value which is expected as when looking at the difference of average scores (avg.fast - avg.slow) if avg.fast > avg.slow you would expect a positive result which we got.

-It was found that there was significant evidence to support our claim, however we want to find out how big is the differance?
+It was found that there was significant evidence to support our claim, however we want to find out how big  the difference is.
 Confidence intervals can help us answer this question.
 ```python
 mean_diff = fast.mean() - slow.mean()
 se = np.sqrt(fast.var()/len(fast) + slow.var()/len(slow))